Cláudio (footballer, born 1987)

-Luís Cláudio Carvalho da Silva (born 27 March 1987), commonly known as Cláudio, is a Brazilian footballer who plays as a forward for STK Muangnont in Thailand.
+Luís Cláudio Carvalho da Silva (born 27 March 1987), commonly known as Cláudio, is a Brazilian footballer who plays as a forward for Chanthaburi United in Thai League 3.

 Biography

 Born in Jaguarari, Bahia, Cláudio started his career at Palmeiras.
 He signed his first professional contract with the club in August 2005, which last until in June 2009.
 He was loaned to Juventude in the second half of year 2007 for its 2007 Campeonato Brasileiro Série A. But after his false identity discovered, he was suspended.
 In June 2008, he added 1 more year to his contract with Palmeiras.
 He was loaned to Campeonato Brasileiro Série B club Marília for a year in September 2008.
 He played twice in the national league, on 17 October and on 28 October.
 He also played for the team at 2009 Campeonato Paulista.

 In July 2009, Swedish team Hammarby signed him for remainder of the season.
 The team finished as the 16th and relegated from Allsvenskan.

 In February 2010 he was released by Palmeiras.
 He was signed by Brasil de Pelotas in June 2010 for 2010 Campeonato Brasileiro Série C, but never played.
 He was released in September, after Brasil failed to qualify for the second round.

-In February 2018 Cláudio signed a two-and-a-half year contract with First Professional League team Dunav Ruse.
+In February 2018 Cláudio signed a two-and-a-half-year contract with First Professional League team Dunav Ruse.

 At the end of June 2019, Cláudio joined Thai club Angthong.